AleksandrNikonorov/RDP_hackathon/README.md

-# Проект: Хакатон от компании RDP
+# Project: RDP Company Hackathon

-## Описание
+## Description

-В рамках хакатона, организованного компанией RDP, наша команда работала над решением трёх задач, связанных с анализом сетевого трафика. Проект включал задачи классификации и кластеризации сетевых протоколов, а также обнаружения точек изменения поведения во временных рядах сетевого трафика.
+In the RDP Company hackathon, our team tackled three challenges related to network traffic analysis.
+The project involved tasks for classifying and clustering network protocols, as well as detecting change points in the time series of network traffic.

-## Задачи проекта
+## Project Tasks

-1. **Классификация сетевых протоколов**
+1. **Network Protocol Classification**
-   - Разработка модели для классификации сетевых протоколов на основе анализа трафика.
+   - Developed a model to classify network protocols based on traffic analysis.
-   - Использовались методы машинного обучения, такие как случайный лес (Random Forest) и градиентный бустинг (CatBoost).
+   - Utilized machine learning methods such as Random Forest and gradient boosting (CatBoost).
-   - Обучение и тестирование модели проводились на реальных данных сетевого трафика.
+   - The model was trained and tested on real network traffic data.

-2. **Кластеризация протоколов**
+2. **Protocol Clustering**
-   - Применение методов кластеризации для группировки различных сетевых протоколов на основе характеристик трафика.
+   - Applied clustering methods to group various network protocols based on traffic characteristics.
-   - Использовались алгоритмы K-Means и DBSCAN для выявления групп протоколов с похожими паттернами поведения.
+   - Employed algorithms like K-Means and DBSCAN to identify groups of protocols with similar behavior patterns.

-3. **Поиск точки изменения поведения временного ряда трафика**
+3. **Detection of Change Points in Network Traffic Time Series**
-   - Анализ временных рядов трафика компании для выявления точек изменения поведения.
+   - Analyzed the company's traffic time series to identify points of behavioral change.
-   - Применялись методы детектирования изменений, такие как метод CUSUM и другие подходы для анализа аномалий в данных.
+   - Used change detection methods, such as the CUSUM method and other approaches for anomaly detection in the data.

-## Используемые технологии
+## Technologies Used

-- **Python** — основной язык программирования.
+- **Python** — primary programming language.
-- **pandas** / **numpy** — для обработки данных.
+- **pandas** / **numpy** — for data processing.
-- **scikit-learn** — для классификации и кластеризации.
+- **scikit-learn** — for classification and clustering.
-- **CatBoost** — для повышения точности классификации.
+- **CatBoost** — to enhance classification accuracy.
-- **matplotlib** / **seaborn** — для визуализации данных.
+- **matplotlib** / **seaborn** — for data visualization.
-- **ruptures** — для детектирования точек изменения в временных рядах.
+- **ruptures** — for detecting change points in time series.

-## Структура проекта
+## Project Structure

-- `RDP` — классификация сетевых протоколов градиентными методами
+- `RDP` — classification of network protocols using gradient methods.
-- `RDP Временные ряды` — задание 3, анализ временных рядов различными методами - кластеризацией временных рядов, скользящее среднее и прочее
+- `RDP Time Series` — Task 3: analysis of time series using various methods, such as time series clustering, moving averages, and more.
-- `RDP Кластеризация` — задание 2, кластеризация классическим KMeans
+- `RDP Clustering` — Task 2: clustering using classical KMeans.
-- `Report` - презентация с хакатона
+- `Report` — presentation from the hackathon.
-- `README.md` — описание проекта.
+- `README.md` — project description.